 Clouds of radioactive steam shoot into the sky.
 Fires burn unstoppably, sending radioactive smoke and particles into the atmosphere.
-Men dressed in protective clothing work feverishly to extinguish the fire and contain the contamination.
-Hundreds of residents hastily grab their possessions and flee their homes.
+Men dressed in protective clothing work feverishly1 to extinguish the fires and contain the contamination.2 Hundreds of residents hastily grab their possessions and flee their homes.
 Roadblocks are erected to keep strangers away.
 This was the scene at the Chernobyl nuclear power plant in the former USSR in April 1986.
 The plant's nuclear reactor had exploded, spreading radioactive contamination over an area that stretched as far away as Norway and Sweden.
-This catastrophic accident renewed fears about the safety of nuclear reactors around the world.
-Are such fears justified?
-In order to understand how the accident at Chernobyl happened, it is necessary to understand how a nuclear power plant is constructed and how one operates.
+This catastrophic3 accident renewed fears about the safety of nuclear reactors around the world.
+Are such fears justified4?
+To understand how the accident at Chernobyl happened, it is necessary to understand how a nuclear power plant is constructed and how one operates.